SpacehuhnTech/esp8266_deauther/README.md

 # ESP8266 Deauther
-Deauthentication attack and other hacks using an ESP8266.
+Deauthentication attack and other 'hacks' using an ESP8266.

 ![esp8266 deauther with a smartphone](https://raw.githubusercontent.com/spacehuhn/esp8266_deauther/master/screenshots/smartphone_esp_1.jpg)

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RCHANSVSX9M8C)

 **Referring to this project as "jammer" is prohibited!
 Name the project by its correct name.**
-**Unauthorized selling of my software in any way is not allowed!**
+**Unauthorized selling in any way is not allowed (see #license)!**

 I disabled the issue section because of the flood of invalid questions, unrelated to this project.
 All necessary information is described below.
 Do not open issues about this project on any other of my projects, otherwise you will be blocked immediately!

-**This project is a proof of concept for testing and education.**
+**This project is a proof of concept for testing and education only.**
 Neither the ESP8266, nor the SDK was meant and build for such purposes.
 Bugs can occur!